smehta2205/Music-Reccomendation-System/README.md

 There are datasets also available along with the relevant folders.
 In order to run the code on your system, the following steps have to be followed:
 1. Clone the repository
+2. Unzip the dataset files.
-2. Change the path in the code and set it to the path of the file in your system.
+3. Change the path in the code and set it to the path of the file in your system.

 The packages required for the project are:
 1. gensim